ShahinSHH/COVID-CAPS/README.md

 or negative.
 In other words the three labels of normal, bacterial, and non-COVID viral together form the negative class.

+## Pre-Training
+Our pre-training dataset consists of 94323 frontal view chest X-ray images for common thorax diseases.
+This dataset is extracted from the NIH Chest X-ray dataset available online for public access <a href="https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345">here</a>.
+Chest X-ray14 dataset originally contains 112120 X-ray images for 14 thorax abnormalities.
+This dataset also contains normal cases without specific findings in their corresponding images.
+To reduce the number of categories, we classified these 15 groups into 5 categories based on the underlying relations between the abnormalities in each disease.
+The first four groups are dedicated to No findings, Tumors, Pleural diseases, and Lung infections categories.
+The fifth group encompasses other images without specific relations with the first four groups.
+We then removed 17797 cases with multiple labels (appeared in more than one category) to reduce the complexity and downscaled all images from (1024,1024) to (224,224).

 ## Requirements
 * Tested with tensorflow-gpu 2 and keras-gpu 2.2.4
 * Python 3.6
+* OpenCV
+* Pandas
+* Itertools
+* Glob
+* OS
+* Scikit-image
+* Scikit-learn
+* Matplotlib

 ## Code
 The code for the Capsule Network implementation is adapted from <a href="https://keras.io/examples/cifar10_cnn_capsule/">here.</a>